Why the darkest Christmas was my brightest

 Cooking breakfast in the snow

 On Christmas morning, with the power still out we bundled ourselves up in parkas and scarves, lit the propane barbeque out on the frigid, snow-covered back deck and my mom cooked bacon and eggs.
 As breakfast sizzled in the below zero air, my dad took a coffee pot over to the Sun Valley Lodge and they graciously filled it with enough brewed coffee for our family.
 By the time he got back home, the propane on the barbeque had run out, so he drove into town to have it refilled at a nearby gas station.

 We opened presents under an unlit Christmas tree, and afterwards dad and I took the dogs for a walk in the snow.
 As the minutes and hours ticked by on that snowy day, we wondered if the power would be restored in time to cook Christmas dinner.

 It was late Christmas day – nearly 24 hours since the blackout began – that the power finally came back on, thanks to the unceasing efforts of Idaho Power crews who worked outside in brutal conditions.
 We were able to cook Christmas dinner and, as my family sat down for that special meal, we held hands and said a prayer of gratitude for all our blessings.

-I didn’t know then that we would only have my father with us for one more Christmas before he would pass away in 2011.
+I didn’t know then that we would only have my father with us for one more Christmas before he would pass away in the fall of 2011.
 And so, the specialnesss of the time we spent together on that dark, quiet peaceful Christmas of 2009 remains one of my brightest and most cherished memories.